Sauler/PrinterInstall/README.md

 ### TODO

 ## How to create drivers repository
-1. In 'DriversRepository' create new folder with 'PrinterName'.
+1. In `DriversRepository` create new folder with 'PrinterName'.
 2. Next in that folder you have to create folders with names equal to supported system and arch.
 Like that:
 * Xerox7835
     * Windows 7
      * x86
      * x64
     * Windows 10
      * x86
      * x64
 3. Now download printer drivers and put it in corresponding directory in our printer folder in 'DriversRepository'
-4. After that create 'Driver.ini' file in printer directory which must contain that:
+4. After that create `Driver.ini` file in printer directory which must contain that:
-'
+`
 Name = name of printer driver from ini file
-Inix86 = name of inf file with driver for x86 printer installation Inix64 = name of inf file with driver for x64 printer installation '
+Inix86 = name of inf file with driver for x86 printer installation Inix64 = name of inf file with driver for x64 printer installation `